Bohdan202/cstd-NikitchukBohdan-1822/README.md

 You will should build and run project from "server.py" by using CTRL+ALT+N for run code if you stand at backend side or you will can enter "npm run dev" in terminal if you stand at frontend side.

 - Version number: 1.0.0

+-Created unittest for backend side in python-unittest folder